dnp3/opendnp3-guide/docs/index.md

 !!! warning

-    DNP3 is a complicated protocol, with many subtle rules.
+    DNP3 is a complex protocol with many subtle rules.
 This guide and the [opendnp3](https://dnp3.github.io) project cannot cover everything about the protocol.
 To successfully use opendnp3 or develop a product based on it, you will almost certainly need a copy of the specification.
 	We recommend that your organization joins [DNP.org](https://www.dnp.org) to obtain a copy.